 Received month day, year; In final form month day, year; Published January2014

 Copyright: © 2014IMEKO.
-This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited
+This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Funding: This work was supported by a Project for the Internationalization of Research by Politecnico di Torino (Italy) in cooperation with the Ben Gurion University of the Negev (Israel).
+Funding: This work was supported by the Project for the Internationalisation of Research of the Politecnico di Torino (Italy) in cooperation with the Ben Gurion University of the Negev (Israel).

 Corresponding author: Leonardo Iannucci, e-mail: leonardo.iannucci@polito.it